-&lt;sup>96 RI Food Policy Council (2017)
+78 RI Food Policy Council (2017)

-&lt;sup>97 Project Drawdown (2022)
+79 Project Drawdown (2022)

-&lt;sup>98 Scope 3 emissions are defined by the USEPA: "Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain.
+80 Scope 3 emissions are defined by the USEPA: "Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization, but that the organization indirectly impacts in its value chain.
 Scope 3 emissions include all sources not within an organization's scope 1 and 2 boundary.
-The scope 3 emissions provide the greatest opportunity to drawdown emissions and should be considered as part of the Act on Climate mandates (ex: emissions related to the food purchased by State agencies for corrections and K-12 school meals could be quantified and goals could be set to shift menus towards more climate-friendly, nature positive foods for a healthy planet and healthy people)
+The scope 3 emissions for one organization are the scope 1 and 2 emissions of another organization.
+Scope 3 emissions, also referred to as value chain emissions, often represent the majority of an organization's total GHG emissions.